picovico/python-sdk/README.md

 # python-sdk
 The official python-sdk from Picovico

-PS: Development has started, and will probably be released by 1st of December, 2015
+PS: Development has started, and will probably be released by 1st week of December, 2015

+### NOT READY FOR PRODUCTION